 After eating the Spanish tangerine, I felt unsatisfied.
 I longed for a bite of the ugly fruit.
 And I began to think of how I approach life with a limited perception.
 (Yes, I really do think about these weird correlations!)
 There are certain things I perceive as beautiful: having a fancy car, wearing spectacular clothes, working in a high-power job making tons of money.
 But I started to compare what I do have--the stuff God's actually given me--and I was surprised to find simplicity and humility are my biggest blessings.
 For example:

 1) I drive a 9-year-old Ford Contour.
 It has a big dent in the door from where someone backed into it, and in the sunlight, you can see the number "911" scratched on the hood where someone vandalized it.
 Amazingly, my car gives me such peace.
 I never worry about getting a dent or having it stolen.
 Conversely, whenever I drive my husband's new luxury car--or even a nice rental vehicle--I'm stressed out to no end.
 I worry about dirtying or denting the nice car, or having it stolen.
-(Check out what Matthew
+(Check out what Matthew 6:19-21 has to say about this.)

 2) I don't have a lot of clothes, which works great for me.
 I can always find what I'm looking for in my closet, and I never have more than a few loads of laundry to wash.
 I give away stuff that doesn't fit me.
 I don't feel burdened to shop for clothes regularly, and I'm thrilled to buy a new item when an old one wears out.
 God seems to take care of that: I knew the days of my favorite pair of jeans were numbered, so I've been looking for new jeans for years.
 I've never found any until recently.
 A few days after I bought that wonderful new pair of jeans, the old ones ripped beyond repair.
-Thanks for the new jeans, God! (
+Thanks for the new jeans, God!
+(Matthew 6:28-34)

 3) I've never had a high-paying, executive job.
 But I've always been blessed with work that's a total blast.
 Much of the work I currently do is unpaid.
 Admittedly, I'd like to be able to tell people I make six-figures and I'm a CEO or president or something.
 Yet I know God has blessed me with little stress and lots of support and positive feedback.
 I love doing the work he's given me.
 As a side note, God just gave me the perfect job for me!
 Beginning in June, I'll be regularly blogging for Today's Christian Woman magazine's online site.
-And you all know how much I love to blog--how awesome and perfect is that! (
+And you all know how much I love to blog--how awesome and perfect is that!
+(Colossians 3:23-24)

 From the outside, our lives can seem like that San Diego tangerine: small, shriveled, insignificant, even ugly.
 I'm learning to look beyond the ideas in my head of what a "good" life is, and to expect great things from God even when I don't yet see the greatness.
 I can't wait to chow down on all the delicious treats God has in store for me.